The Graph Adjacency Matrix: A Graph in Matrix Form

 Key Properties

 Sparsity: Real-world graphs are sparse — most node pairs have no edge.
-A social network with 1M users has O(10M) edges, not O(10¹²).
-Sparse matrix representations (edge lists, COO format) are crucial for efficiency.
+A social network with \(10^6\) users typically has on the order of \(10^7\) edges, not the \(10^{12}\) entries of the dense matrix.
+Sparse representations (edge lists, COO format) are crucial for efficiency.

 Weighted Graphs

-In a weighted graph, A[i][j] = w_{ij} — the weight of the edge between i and j (0 if no edge).
-For molecules, this could be bond strength; for road networks, road capacity; for social networks, interaction frequency.
+In a weighted graph, \(A_{ij} = w_{ij}\) — the weight of the edge between \(i\) and \(j\), and \(0\) if there is no edge.
+For molecules this could be bond strength; for road networks, road capacity; for social networks, interaction frequency.
+The degree generalises to the weighted degree \(d_i = \sum_j w_{ij}\).

 Self-Loops